The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: System Overview

 The gimbal mechanism is attached via two arms to a 3D printed disk that serves as core structural element of the vehicle.
 Four carbon fiber tubes attached to it work as legs, which allow the vehicle to take-off and land vertically on the ground.
 Additionally, a PVC tube, which houses the avionics bay, is mounted on top of this disk and secured in place with bolts and nuts.
 Ventilation ducts are present such that airflow to the motors is permitted.

-Serving as the \textit{E-Rocket}'s fuselage, the last structural component is a 0.5$\,$m long Expanded Polyestirene (EPS) tube connected to the top part of the PVC tube.
+Serving as the \textit{E-Rocket}'s fuselage, the last structural component is a 0.5$\,$m long Expanded Polyestirene (EPS) tube.
 The battery that powers all electronic components is placed on the top part of the EPS tube.
 Positioning the battery at this location moves the center of mass towards the top of the vehicle, increasing the TVC lever arm and, consequently, control authority.
-Table \ref{tab:parameters} displays the system mass breakdown.